HamidNaser/RESTful-APIs/README.md

 By setting the `Accept` header in your HTTP request to either `application/json` or `application/xml`, you can specify the desired response format from the API.
 This allows you to easily switch between receiving data in JSON or XML format based on your application's requirements.

-### Versioning
-How do you handle versioning in RESTful APIs?
-What are the different approaches to API versioning, and what are their pros and cons?

 ### Pagination and Filtering
 How do you implement pagination and filtering in RESTful APIs?
 Why is it important, and what are some best practices?